-Yes!
-Within the Settings > Brightpearl Apps > Automation screen, select the 'View log' button to the top-right.
-Select this button to view a log of all activity from the last 30 days.
-You can filter by Order ID, or by a specific rule, or by status (pending, completed, completed with errors).
+Go to Settings > Brightpearl Apps > Automation and select the "View log" tab to view a log of all activity from the last 30 days.
+You can filter by Order ID, a specific rule, or by status (pending, completed, completed with errors).

-By default, all 'Completed' and 'Completed with errors' logs will be displayed.
-'Completed' in this context means that an order fulfils the conditions of a rule.
-'Completed with errors' means that all of the conditions of the rule were satisfied for a particular order, but that for some reason not all of the actions were successfully carried out.
-Click the 'details' link to view more information about why an Automation rule failed.
+"Completed with errors" means that all of the conditions of the rule were satisfied for a particular order, but that for some reason not all of the actions were successfully carried out.
+Click the "Details" link to view more information about why an Automation rule failed.
 Read more about how to interpret the logs here.

-If you want to view orders which are visible to Automation, but have not yet been processed due to the schedule they are on, change the status column filter to include 'Pending' logs.
+If you want to view orders which are visible to Automation but have not yet been processed, change the status column filter to include "Pending" logs.

 When will Automation run?